 The cloakroom offers additional toilet facilities with wash hand basin.

-The lounge has ample seating on a settee and chairs and has a full HD television, DVD player and an ipod docking station with radio.
+The lounge has ample seating on a settee and chairs and has a full HD television, DVD player and an ipod docking station.
 A selection of books and maps are available on the bookshelves.
 French doors lead out onto the patio.

 Three bedrooms and the family bathroom lead off the landing.
 The master bedroom has a double bed, wardrobe and chest of drawers plus bedside tables.
 The en suite shower room has a large shower, wash hand basin and toilet.
 The second bedroom has two 3ft. single beds, bedside table, wardrobe and chest of drawers.

 The third bedroom has 3ft. bunk beds and a chest of drawers.
 There is also a family bathroom with an electric shower over the bath, toilet, wash hand basin and electric shaver point.

 Outside there is an enclosed, patio garden with patio furniture and gas barbecue.

 |Further details outdoors|